-OVERVIEW: Ameriprise Financial is committed to grant making that creates positive change in communities across the U.S. This includes not only meeting basic needs, but also supporting “community vitality," and that's where the dance grants fit in.
+OVERVIEW: Ameriprise Financial commits to grantmaking that creates “positive change” in communities across the U.S. This includes not only meeting “basic needs” but also supporting “community vitality.”

-IP TAKE: Ameriprise Financial’s philanthropic giving focuses on opportunities to support and improve U.S. communities.
-Performing arts, including dance, is a well-regarded aspect of this giving because of the importance the corporation places on cultural enrichment, and creating vibrant, thriving communities.
+IP TAKE: Ameriprise Financial’s philanthropy prioritizes opportunities that support and improve U.S. communities.
+Performing arts funding, including that for dance, is a well-regarded aspect of this giving because of the importance the corporation places on cultural enrichment.

 PROFILE: Founded in 1894, Ameriprise Financial, the U.S. financial services company, seeks to “create brilliant moments in [its] communities and help people thrive” by giving back to the communities in which it operates, or as it states on its website, “where we live and work.”
 Ameriprise Financial views the arts as an integral aspect of bettering a community.

 Ameriprise Financial’s community betterment has two principle areas of focus: Meeting Basic Needs and Supporting Community Vitality.
 The latter, Community Vitality, features two program areas: Community Development and Cultural Enrichment.
 Within Cultural Enrichment, which is where dance resides, Ameriprise Financial prioritizes: Arts education, Access for underserved populations, and “Diverse artists and performances that spark topical community conversations.”